 And what about filtration?
 The bottle disassembles into four parts – the outer re-fill, inner press, loop cap and replaceable purifier cartridge.

 The purifier removes 99.9999% of viruses, bacteria and cysts (see complete list here).
-The method of doing so is foolproof.

 You fill the outer shell up to the marked line, then push the inner press into the bottle.
 The water is forced up through the filter and as it passes through, it’s rendered safe to drink.